ThomasByr/fluid_simulation/README.md

 is costing me a hundred frames on my potato laptop.
 I so have about 20 to 30 and I manage to double it when I switch device.
 But why is drawing a thousand rectangles so slow ?

 ## Dependencies
 The project will need RobotoMono Thin font which can be found inside of the assets folder alongside with its usage license.
 Inside of [Cargo.toml](Cargo.toml) are soft dependencies wich will be automatically met by cargo when first building the project.
-So there is **Piston Window** used for the rendering and based on OpenGL and Glutin Window, **noise** which implements 2 to 4 dimentionnal Perlin Noise, **rand** for standard randomness, **fps counter** which is a small structure which coounts frames and **find colder** to find folder the font is located in.
+So there is **Piston Window** used for the rendering and based on OpenGL and Glutin Window, **noise** which implements 2 to 4 dimentionnal Perlin Noise, **rand** for standard randomness, **fps counter** which is a small structure which counts frames and **find colder** to find folder the font is located in.
 The whole thing runs with Rust 2018.

 ## Changelog
 * v0.1.0